The science behind breathwork and inflammation

 Women and inflammation

-Endometriosis, PCOS, PMDD, perimenopause, but also diabetes and other diseases, and even contraceptives further deteriorate the activity of a woman's cholinergic pathways with specific patterns.
+Endometriosis, PCOS, PMDD, perimenopause but also diabetes and other diseases, and even contraceptives further deteriorate the activity of a woman's vagal tone with specific patterns.

 Supported by 100s of studies